YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 ### Expected Results

+- ✅ Plan mode button is present and functional
+- ✅ Plan mode guides users through selecting start and end points
+- ✅ Coordinates are automatically filled when clicking on the map
+- ✅ Route is automatically calculated after selecting both points
 - ✅ Input fields are present and functional
 - ✅ Default values are pre-filled
 - ✅ Route is displayed as a blue line on the map